 The following is a summary of the principal risks that may materially adversely affect our business, financial condition, results of operations and cash flows.
-The following is a summary only, and should be read in conjunction with Part I, Item 1A "Risk Factors" and the other information contained in this Annual Report.
+The following is a summary only, and should be read in conjunction with Part I, Item 1A "Risk Factors" and the other information contained in this Amendment.

-- Our inability to generate sales of subscriptions to our platform or any decline in demand for our platform and the data we offer could have a material adverse effect on our business, financial condition and results of operations; - Our inability to attract new customers and expand subscriptions of current customers could negatively impact our revenue growth and financial performance; - The market in which we operate is competitive, and if we do not compete effectively, it could have a material adverse effect on our business, financial condition and results of operations; - We may fail to maintain and improve our platform, or develop new modules, functionality, or insights for healthcare commercial intelligence, whereby competitors could surpass the depth, breadth or accuracy of our platform; - We may be unable to obtain and maintain accurate, comprehensive or reliable data, which could result in reduced demand for our platform; - Our recent growth rates may not be indicative of our future growth; - We may be unable to achieve or sustain profitability in the future compared to historical levels as we increase investments in our business; - Any loss of our access to our data providers could negatively impact our platform and have a material adverse effect on our business, financial condition and results of operations; - We may fail to respond to advances in healthcare commercial intelligence, which could result in competitors surpassing the depth, breadth or accuracy of our platform; - The risk of cyber-attacks and security vulnerabilities could have a material adverse effect on our reputation, business, financial condition and results of operations; - The war between Russia and Ukraine, global geopolitical tension, and worsening global macroeconomic conditions could have a material adverse effect on our business, financial condition, and results of operations; and - If our security measures are breached or unauthorized access to data is otherwise obtained, our platform may be perceived as not being secure, customers may reduce the use of or stop using our platform, and we may incur significant liabilities.
+- Our inability to generate sales of subscriptions to our platform or any decline in demand for our platform and the data we offer could have a material adverse effect on our business, financial condition and results of operations; - Our inability to attract new customers and expand subscriptions of current customers could negatively impact our revenue growth and financial performance; - The market in which we operate is competitive, and if we do not compete effectively, it could have a material adverse effect on our business, financial condition and results of operations; - We may fail to maintain and improve our platform, or develop new modules, functionality, or insights for healthcare commercial intelligence, whereby competitors could surpass the depth, breadth or accuracy of our platform; - · We may be unable to obtain and maintain accurate, comprehensive or reliable data, which could result in reduced demand for our platform; - Our recent growth rates may not be indicative of our future growth; - We may be unable to achieve or sustain profitability in the future compared to historical levels as we increase investments in our business; - Any loss of our access to our data providers could negatively impact our platform and have a material adverse effect on our business, financial condition and results of operations; - We may fail to respond to advances in healthcare commercial intelligence, which could result in competitors surpassing the depth, breadth or accuracy of our platform; - The risk of cyber-attacks and security vulnerabilities could have a material adverse effect on our reputation, business, financial condition and results of operations; - The war between Russia and Ukraine, global geopolitical tension, and worsening global macroeconomic conditions could have a material adverse effect on our business, financial condition, and results of operations; - If our security measures are breached or unauthorized access to data is otherwise obtained, our platform may be perceived as not being secure, customers may reduce the use of or stop using our platform, and we may incur significant liabilities; - We have identified a material weakness in our internal control over financial reporting, and our management has concluded that our disclosure controls and procedures were not effective as of the end of the period covered by this report.
+While we are working to remediate the identified material weakness, we cannot assure you that additional material weaknesses or significant deficiencies will not occur in the future.
+If we fail to maintain an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud.
+As a result, our stockholders could lose confidence in our financial reporting, which could harm our business and the trading price of our common stock; and - Our results of operations may be harmed if we are required to collect sales or other related taxes for subscriptions to our platform in jurisdictions where we have not historically done so.